tsy24/tp/docs/DeveloperGuide.md

 ### Deleting a elderly

-1. Deleting a elderly while all elderlies are being shown
+1. Deleting an elderly while all elderlies are being shown

    1. Prerequisites: List all elderlies using the `viewElderly` command.
 Multiple elderlies in the list.

    2. Test case: `deleteElderly 1`<br>
       Expected: First elderly is deleted from the list.
 Details of the deleted elderly shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `deleteElderly 0`<br>
       Expected: No elderly is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    4. Other incorrect delete commands to try: `deleteElderly`, `deleteElderly x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.